openstack-archive/stx-docs/doc/source/installation_guide/latest/installation_libvirt_qemu.rst

    export EXTERNAL_IP=192.168.20.1/24

-This rc file shows the defaults baked into the scripts:
+This rc file shows the defaults as part of the scripts:

 ::